department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

   - now can have status of `completed` or `entered-in-error`
     - API search must now make sure it is not searching on `entered-in-error`
     - added an example of `entered-in-error`
+    - moved the qualifiers to outside MVP.
+These were not available in MHV phr, so they are not MVP.
+Handling them is still under discussion with KBS.
 - Update concept maps from VF_ qualifiers from January 8, 2024
+  - Note that KBS is [developing their own IG](https://j-p-systems.github.io/va.maps/index.html) that we could in the future dependOn so that we don't need to maintain replicated data such as this.
 - Fix URI for ICD9 to `http://hl7.org/fhir/sid/icd-9-cm` from `http://terminology.hl7.org/CodeSystem/icd9cm`
   - https://terminology.hl7.org/ICD.html
+- Patient
+  - clarified that the Patient is to be looked up by the MHV patientId (aka. jwt subjectId), and that it is best to use the returned Patient.id from that point on.
+  - clarified that the Patient resource is minimally populated with some values from MHV patient.

 ### 0.2.10